marketconnect/mc_dashboard/rules_and_conventions.md

 ## 6. `presentation` Layer

   - **Purpose**:

-    - Contains the **UI logic** and any classes that directly interact with the UI (e.g., ViewModels).
+    - Contains the UI logic and any classes that directly interact with the UI (e.g., ViewModels).

   - **Rules**:

-    - **Screens** are the visual widgets the user interacts with.
-They do not contain business logic; they only pass user actions to the ViewModel.
+    - Screens are the visual widgets the user interacts with.
+They **do not contain business logic**; they only pass user actions to the ViewModel.
-    - **ViewModels** communicate with **Services** (from `domain`) to execute business logic, fetch or update data, and store state.
+    - ViewModels **must communicate only with Services** (from `domain`) to execute business logic, fetch or update data, and store state.
-    - A ViewModel class typically extends the base ViewModel found in `core`, handling loading states, errors, and other lifecycle tasks.
+    - A ViewModel **must extend** `ViewModelBase` from `core`, which handles loading states, errors, and other lifecycle tasks.
+    - ViewModels **must not interact directly with repositories or API clients**—only with domain services.